canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ### The problem

-Let’s update the app to log the user out when the _Log out_ button is clicked.
+Let’s update the app to log the user out when the "_Log out_" button is clicked.
 We can do this by making a `DELETE` request to `/api/session` and updating the `sessionPromise` property to have a rejected value.

 ### What you need to know